jeffshomelab/vminstall/docs/c_strings.md

 ## Strings

 C does not have a string datatype.
+Instead, an Array of chars is used.

+- As an array is used, a "string" is mutable and can be changed.
-Instead, an Array of char's is used.
-C expects a null terminator value (\0) at the end of the array.
+- C expects a null terminator value (\0) at the end of the array.

-- **Note:** The null terminator is not a printable character.
+**Note:** The null terminator is not a printable character.

 If you create your array like this, C will add it in for you: